littlemaneuver/shipping-api/README.md

 ### N.B.

+1. `countries` table should be prefilled with available fo delivery countries.
+The seed job generates it as well.
-I had some troubles with stopping api container itself and needed to purge docker data.
+2. I had some troubles with stopping api container itself and needed to purge docker data.
 Hopefully its just my local issue, could not figure it out and didn't want to spend more time on that.